-It has been 13 years since I gave birth to my oldest son.
+It has been 11 years since I gave birth to my oldest son.
 From the time I found out I was pregnant, I just knew it was a boy.
 What I didn’t know is that he would be followed by 3 more baby brothers and that I would forever be a “boy-mom” raising boys in a world that wouldn’t always be kind to them.

 As the years went on, I noticed one major shift in the conversations I was having with people about my family.
 Baby boy #1: “That’s so great!”
 “Boys are the best.” or “I bet you and your husband are so excited!”
 Baby boy #4: “I’m sorry!”
 (Really?
 Why are you sorry?), “Well, keep trying and you’ll get your girl.”
 (As if “trying” harder can determine the gender of a baby), “You can’t stop now” (Um, yeah, pretty sure I can) or the worst, “Your family can’t be complete without a girl.”
 (I have four beautiful and healthy children so yes, I’m pretty sure it can be complete.)
 I’ve heard all of these and then some.

 Now instead of congratulations, I often feel like I am receiving condolences whenever I am out with my family.

 These types of comments never really bothered me until I noticed my boys reacting to them.
 The looks on their faces says it all.
 It is almost as if they are wondering if there is something wrong with them.
 And that’s not okay with me.